11/04/2024 by Dr. Goldi Jacques-Maynes

 One of our employees suffered whiplash after swerving to miss an obstacle while riding downhill at speed.
 She slid out, bounced on the pavement a few times, and thought she was fine—until she couldn't turn her neck without pain the next day.

 In 2020, we had a patient teaching a cohort of students online and in class.
-She gave herself whiplash while looking from the screen to her classroom and back over and over.
+She gave herself whiplash by looking at her screen, then looking back at her classroom over and over.

 Symptoms of whiplash typically start within 24 hours of your injury.